Embracing New Techniques in Deep Learning for Estimating Image Memorability: Methods

 }

-We will compare three architectures, two of which are novel, that serve as the backbone for five models.
-First we will examine the MemNet architecture, for which we will compare MemNet as downloaded in its original CaffeModel form and we also reimplemented its architecture using the more modern PyTorch \parencite{teamTorchTensorsDynamic} framework.
-Second we will describe our new ResMem architecture, an architecture that uses residual neural networks as a secondary feature.
-It was used to create two models, called ResMem and ResMemRetrain (more on the differences between them later).
+We will compare three deep learning architectures, two of which are novel, that serve as the backbone for five models.
+First we will examine the MemNet architecture as downloaded in its original CaffeModel form.
+We also re-implemented its architecture using the more modern PyTorch \citep{teamTorchTensorsDynamic} framework.
+Second, we will describe our new ResMem architecture, an architecture that uses residual neural networks as a secondary feature, and used here to create two models, called ResMem and ResMemRetrain.
 The third architecture we implement is M3M, which introduces a tertiary feature, semantic segmentation.
 Our new architectures also employ relatively simplified preprocessing steps, which avoid the assumption present in prior models that memorability is preserved across cropped and normalized versions of images.

 \hypertarget{memnet}{